SADSLAVKA/ica0002/backup_sla.md

 ### 3.3 Backup RTO
 This service is a crucial component of main business process.
 It should be restored within 3 hours.
 ### 3.4 Versioning and retention
-2 versions of backup shoud be kept so that in event of unsuccessful database schema modification previous working state could be restored.
+2 versions of backup shoud be kept so that if newly introduced change to schema proves inefficient previous working state could be restored.
 Backup retention perioud is 4 days.
 ### 3.5 Usability
 #### 3.5.1 Configuration file
 File of ini format.
 Contains a line that allows outside connections to database.